Avg: 2.6 from 14 votes

 Please help us steward this area and leave no trace.

 P2.
 Clip a pin at the lip of the mini-roof (a great way to find the P2 belay is this pin).
 Climb up very featured slab placing cams and clipping pitons and bolts to a step.
-From here use cool jugs and pull the lip, pad your way to the belay.
-5.8++ 80ft
+From here use cool jugs and pull the lip, and ignore the belay out right (that was the end of the rope solo adventure and will be a belay for a proj out right).
+Instead keep following the orange bolts on the left.
+Climb up awesome holds and really fun steep movement to a slanting ledge and chain belay.
+200ft 5.9

 I am currently working the pitch above this.